AidanDavid/Crowdfunding_ETL/README.md

 ## Usage Guide

 ### 1. Running the Analysis
-Steps 1, 2, 3 and 4 are all achieved by running all in the .ipynb file To guarantee that your environment is compatible run the following in your terminal:
+Steps 1, 2, 3 and 4 are all achieved by running all in the .ipynb file.

+To guarantee that your environment is compatible run the following in your terminal:
 ```sh
 pip install -r requirements.txt